Northern Fleet: Order of battle

 The Northern Fleet comprises the fleet's naval assets as well as the specific naval infantry formations that are assigned to it.
 It also incorporates the aviation and air defence assets of the 45th Air Force and Air Defence Army.
 The fleet's previous status as a co-equal command with other Russian military districts was abolished on February 26, 2024 by a new presidential decree (effective since March 1, 2024) which transferred the Northern Fleet to the re-formed Leningrad Military District.
 All land forces of the fleet (apart from the naval infantry and coastal defence troops) were transferred back to the Ground Forces and Leningrad Military District.

 In addition to units of the navy, additional capability in Arctic waters is provided by civilian icebreakers operated by the state-owned Rosatom company as well as other companies (Rosmorport, Gazprom Neft) and a Project 21180 vessel built for the Russian Navy.
 This icebreaker fleet, which includes seven nuclear-powered vessels operated by Rosatom, has been described as "crucial to military access and operations".
 New nuclear-powered Project 22220 icebreakers (four in service, three more under construction as of 2025), and Project 10510 (one vessel building) icebreaker, have entered service, or are under construction/planned, to augment and replace those in service.

 The Navy, in turn, is procuring its own "lightened" class of Project 21180M icebreakers (which are two-thirds the displacement of the existing Project 21180 ship).
 The first vessel was deployed with the Pacific Fleet in early 2023 with plans for a new Arctic strategy having been formalized under the terms of a presidential executive order in October 2020.
 The icebreakers are designed to ensure the capacity of year-round navigation along the Northern Sea Route.
 As of early 2024, the Northern Fleet has formed several new units.

-Further armed patrol capabilities in the Arctic, comprising up to 23 armed patrol vessels of various types, are provided by the Russian Coast Guard.
+Further patrol capabilities in the Arctic, comprising up to 23 armed patrol vessels of various types, are provided by the Russian Coast Guard.

-As of 2025, the Northern Fleet comprises about 35 surface warships (including major surface combatants, light corvettes, mine counter-measures vessels and amphibious units), though some units (including the aircraft carrier Kuznetsov and some other major surface vessels) are under repair or otherwise not operational.
-Additional lighter patrol units, support ships and auxiliaries are also deployed.
-The Fleet also includes around 37 submarines (including ballistic missile submarines, cruise missile submarines, special purpose submarines as well as nuclear and conventional attack submarines).
+As of 2025, the Northern Fleet comprises about 41 surface warships (including major surface combatants, light corvettes, mine counter-measures vessels, patrol vessels and amphibious units), though some units (including the aircraft carrier Kuznetsov and some other major surface vessels) are under repair or otherwise not operational.
+Additional support ships and auxiliaries are also deployed.

+The Fleet also includes around 36 to 39 submarines (including ballistic missile submarines, cruise missile submarines, special purpose submarines as well as nuclear and conventional attack submarines).
 As with the surface fleet, some submarines are not operational; others are in reserve and inactive.
 Nevertheless, programs to modernize the Russian Navy are continuing with the Northern Fleet traditionally having a priority focus with respect to major combatants.